Follow these instructions to install on Amazon Web Service (AWS) instances. Refer to the Installation overview for minimum installation requirements.

 Type Protocol/Port HTTPS TCP/443 SSH TCP/22 Syslog TCP/514, UDP 5514 SNMP UDP/162 DNS UDP/53 NTP UDP/123

 Upload the Unomaly run-file with SCP (or WinSCP) to your provisioned AWS instance.

 Log in to the AWS instance and execute the run-file:

 sudo sh <unomaly_install_file>.run

 Depending on your system, a reboot may be required.
 In that case, the installation will notify you and will continue the installation automatically after the reboot.

-(Recommended) Use a supported browser to navigate to the IP address (from Step 6) to open the web interface and follow the configuration wizard to set up the instance.
+(Recommended) Use a supported browser to navigate to the IP address (found in the AWS console) to open the web interface and follow the configuration wizard to set up the instance.

 Configure email notification

 We recommend that you configure the Unomaly instance to send email notifications when there are issues with the deployment or for alerts on monitored systems.
-You can configure SMTP and email settings in the Unomaly interface’s Settings > Email.
+You can configure SMTP and email settings in the Unomaly interface at Settings > Email.
 See “Configure email settings”.

 Start sending data to your Unomaly instance!
 “Choose how to onboard data”.